kubernetes-sigs/nfs-subdir-external-provisioner/README.md

 **Step 4: Configure the NFS subdir external provisioner**

-You must edit the provisioner's deployment file to specify the correct location of your nfs-subdir-external-provisioner container image.
+If you would like to use a custom built nfs-subdir-external-provisioner image, you must edit the provisioner's deployment file to specify the correct location of your `nfs-client-provisioner` container image.

 Next you must edit the provisioner's deployment file to add connection information for your NFS server.
 Edit `deploy/deployment.yaml` and replace the two occurences of <YOUR NFS SERVER HOSTNAME> with your server's hostname.